 It is important to distinguish between a true plan versus a “grab bag” of steps, some of which go in one direction while others move along contradictory paths.
 An actual “Clean Power Plan” would more closely resemble what is now being implemented in Germany.

-It is naïve to assume that a truly clean power and a new energy system powered by renewable energy will happen overnight.
+It is naïve to assume that a truly clean power plan and a new energy system powered by renewable energy will happen overnight.
 But a plan to move toward a sustainable, renewable energy future is achievable as the mature technologies of solar and wind power are phased in and replace the baseload energy provided by coal, nuclear and natural gas.
 It is the phasing in of renewable energy and the methodical phasing out of traditional energy sources that constitutes a plan.
 "All-of-the- above" may have the virtue of seeming inclusive, but it also reflects an indecisive and halting leadership whose intent is to avoid conflict with entrenched fossil and nuclear interests.
 The still-absent consensus on a national energy policy is critical for the US in that it is the prerequisite to moving towards a sustainable electric power sector on a consistent and rapid basis.

 A true national sustainable energy plan would prioritize renewables and energy efficiency, with the goal of phasing out conventional sources of power over time.
 Such a policy harbors significant public benefit in terms of cost, public health, and water conservation, as well as climate benefits.
 To demonstrate these benefits, the Civil Society Institute commissioned an 80 percent renewables scenario by 2050.
 Among the chief benefits of such an approach are: